 Authors will engage in a collaborative process with the editing team, working through multiple rounds of editing and feedback prior to publication.
 We strive for a collaborative review process that helps bridge the gap between writing for university courses and peer-reviewed publication.
 We especially welcome submissions from first-time publishers, multilingual writers, and from those affiliated with institutions outside the anglosphere.

-If you would like to submit a piece for this issue, please send a manuscript to the editors at risingvoicesjournal@gmail.com by September 1, 2025.
-Submissions must follow Chicago Manual of Style, 18th edition (author-date)—attention to our guidelines is crucial for acceptance.
-Please follow our submission guidelines at our website.
+If you would like to submit a piece for this issue, please forward submissions to the editors at risingvoicesjournal@gmail.com by March 1, 2026.
+Submissions must follow Chicago Manual of Style, 17th edition (author-date)—attention to our guidelines is crucial for acceptance.
+Please follow our updated submission guidelines at our website.
 Submit files in .docx (text), .jpg (photography and images), .mp3 or .flac (audio), and .mp4 (video) formats.
 Include your contact information and university affiliation in your email, and note for which category you are submitting.
+Please feel free to share this call widely.

 Sincerely,